gne-ldh/SRKAS/README.md

 - Modified division tab to designation tab as per the requirements.
 - Removed the username attribute.
 - Customized the login page.
+- Removed the countries table from our UI as well as Database.